Blog

 Q. I'm a beginner—is it okay to recruit band members?

-Of course it's okay.
-Write honestly in your profile: "I'm a beginner but looking for members to grow together with."
-Bands formed by beginners have the joy of sharing growth.
-Only experienced players aren't the only ones who can be in bands.
+Absolutely.
+Write honestly in your profile: "I'm a beginner, but I'm looking for members who want to grow together."
+Bands of beginners have the special joy of sharing growth.
+Only experienced musicians can play in bands—that's not true.

-Q. Is it possible to form a band with foreign members?
+Q. Can I form a band with foreign members?

-Foreign musicians living in Japan are increasing.
-You might worry about language barriers, but music is communication that transcends language.
-Also check out How to Form a Band with Foreigners in Japan.
-With membo.info, you can communicate beyond language barriers with 8-language real-time translation chat.
+The number of foreign musicians in Japan is growing.
+You might worry about language barriers, but music transcends language.
+See How to Form a Band with Foreigners in Japan.
+Platforms like membo.info offer real-time translated chat in 8 languages, breaking down language barriers.

 Q. What should I write in my recruitment post?

-Include at least these 5 things: (1) your part and years of experience, (2) 3-5 favorite artists, (3) activity frequency and location, (4) goals (want to play live, record, etc.), (5) your passion.
-Especially (5) is most important.
-If you convey "why you want to be in a band," someone who empathizes will definitely appear.
+Include these 5 basics: (1) Your instrument and years of experience, (2) 3-5 favorite artists, (3) Practice frequency and location, (4) Your goal (want to play live, record, etc.), (5) Your passion.
+Number (5) is most important.
+When people understand "Why do you want to play in a band?", someone who shares that feeling will definitely respond.

-Let's review the 5 common traits introduced in this article.
+Let's review the 5 patterns covered in this article.

-1. Profile lacks passion → Write specific information and feelings
+1. Your profile lacks passion → Write concrete details and show your enthusiasm

-2. Being too restrictive with conditions → Keep only one non-negotiable, relax the rest
+2. Your criteria are too strict → Keep one non-negotiable, relax everything else

-3. Taking a passive waiting stance → Become the one reaching out
+3. You're waiting passively → Become the one reaching out

-4. Slow replies and poor communication of enthusiasm → Reply within 24 hours with personalized messages
+4. Your replies are slow and impersonal → Reply within 24 hours with a personalized message

-5. Only trying one method → Use 3 or more channels simultaneously
+5. You're only trying one method → Use 3+ channels simultaneously

-Not finding band members isn't because you lack appeal.
-Just changing your approach slightly can dramatically shift the situation.
+The inability to find band members doesn't mean you're untalented.
+Just changing your approach can dramatically shift your situation.

 Start with what you can do today.
 Rewrite your profile.
-Review your conditions.
-Send one message proactively.
-That small step might change your musical life.
+Review your criteria.
+Send one personalized message.
+That small step might change your entire musical life.

-Your desire to "make music together" will surely reach someone.
+Your desire to "make music together" will definitely reach someone.

 Membo